 Some of our favourite movies feature animals in crucial roles to the storyline.
 Could you imagine Free Willy without Willy, Dumbo without Dumbo, The Lion King without all the animals, The Jungle Book, Life of Pi, and I could go on and on.

 The same can be said about all arts really, because how many songs have been sung about tigers, birds, butterflies etc. How many books have been written about the natural world, how many paintings have been painted?

 Look at toys.
 Who hasn’t grown up with a bear as their best friend, played with ponies, splashed around in the bathtub with a duck?
 Our childhood memories are filled with happy memories of animals whether living or depicted.

 Animals can sell products, movies, toys you name it but how does it benefit them?
 It does very rarely.
 How many companies and artists can you think of, that use animals to promote their products and actually state that they also support them?
 They are few and far between.

 If it wasn’t for animals, a lot of success stories wouldn’t have happened, yet the very animal that were exploited, might be in danger of disappearing from the wild or being mistreated in some way.
 Imagine if a portion of the proceeds from every product or piece of art involving animals were to be donated to their protection.
 Even 1% would be better than nothing.
 It would have a truly incredible impact on our wildlife and we might stand a better chance of bringing some of them back from the brink of extinction.

 You can contact your favorite brands and ask them why they are not supporting the animals that they benefit from.

-You can also find out how to support wildlife without harming the environment or see our wildlife range where 20% of the proceeds will be donated to a charity.
+You can also find out how to support wildlife without harming the environment or check out our shop where 100% of the profits are donated to wildlife charities.